pingcap/docs/tidb-cloud/manage-user-access.md

 ### View organizations

-To check which organizations you belong to, perform the following steps:
+To check which organizations you belong to, take the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.
 2. Click **Organization Settings**.
 You can view your organization on the page that is displayed.